-Aftermarket Items not manufactured by the OFM and/or bearing identifying marks of a different OFM.
-Berm A raised structure of sand, soil or other materials used to contain bullets and/or to separate one shooting bay and/or COF from another.
-Bullet The projectile in a round intended to strike a target.
-Caliber The diameter of a bullet measured in millimeters (or thousandths of an inch).
-Cartridge case The main body of a round, which contains all component parts.
+Aftermarket .
+Items not manufactured by the OFM and/or bearing identifying marks of a different OFM.
+Berm .A raised structure of sand, soil or other materials used to contain bullets and/or to separate one shooting bay and/or COF from another.
+Birdshot or Buckshot .
+Types of ammunition cartridges used in a shotgun which contain multiple pellets (see Appendix D5).
+Cartridge .
+A casing containing propellant and shot or a slug; a round of ammunition.
 Compensator A device fitted to the muzzle end of a barrel to counter muzzle rise (usually by diverting - away escaping gasses).
-Course of fire (Also "course" and "COF") An expression used interchangeably with "Stage" (see Rule 6.1.3).
-Detonation Ignition of the primer of a round, other than by action of a firing pin, where the bullet does not pass through the barrel (e.g. when a slide is being manually retracted, when a round is dropped).
-Discharge See Shot.
-Dry firing The activation of the trigger and/or action of a firearm which is totally devoid of ammunition.
-Face (facing) uprange The competitor's face, chest and toes are all facing uprange.
-False start Beginning an attempt at a COF prior to the "Start signal" (see Rule 8.3.4).
-Grain A common unit of measurement used in respect of the weight of a bullet (1 grain = $0.0648$ grams).
-Loading The insertion of ammunition into a firearm.
-Location A geographical place within a course of fire.
-Match Official A person who has an official duty or function at a match, but who is not necessarily qualified as, or acting in the capacity of, a Range Official.
-May Entirely optional.
-Must Mandatory.
-No-shoot(s) Target(s) that incur penalties when hit.
-Not Applicable The rule or requirement does not apply to the particular discipline, Division or match level.
-OFM Original firearm manufacturer.
-Primer The part of a round which causes a detonation or a shot to be fired.
+Course of fire .(Also "course" and "COF") An expression used interchangeably with "Stage" (see Rule 6.1.3).
+Detonation .
+Ignition of the primer, other than by action of a firing pin, where the shot or a slug and/or the wad does not pass through the barrel of a firearm (e.g. when the action of a firearm is being manually retracted, when a round is dropped etc.).
+Discharge .
+An act of firing a gun; to fire (a gun) Dry firing .The activation of the trigger and/or action of a firearm which is totally devoid of ammunition.
+Face (facing) uprange .
+The competitor's face, chest and toes are all facing uprange.
+False start .
+Beginning an attempt at a COF prior to the "Start signal" (see Rule 8.3.4).
+Grain .
+A unit of measurement used to calculate a power factor (437.5 grains per ounce, 15.432 grains per gram, 1 grain = 0.0648 grams).
+Loading .
+The insertion of ammunition into a firearm.
+Location .
+A geographical place within a course of fire.
+Match Official .
+A person who has an official duty or function at a match, but who is not necessarily qualified as, or acting in the capacity of, a Range Official.
+May .Entirely optional.
+Must .Mandatory.
+No-shoot(s) .
+Target(s) that incur penalties when hit.
+Not Applicable .
+The rule or requirement does not apply to the particular discipline, Division or match level.
+OFM .
+Original firearm manufacturer.
 Prototype A firearm in a configuration which is not in mass production and/or is not available to the general public.